Buenos Aires Argentina Guide

 The following is a general break-down of the different types of places to dance tango in Buenos Aires, with some examples of each…

-A formal atmosphere especially for dancing, with predominantly elegant attire, tables with tablecloths, uniformed waiters, tango codes are strictly respected, professional DJs play tango, vals and milonga music of the 1930’s-50’s, often with tandas of Latin and Jazz music.
+A formal atmosphere especially for dancing, with predominantly elegant attire, tables with tablecloths, uniformed waiters, tango codes are strictly respected, professional DJs play tango, vals and milonga music of the 1930’s-50’s, often with tandas (blocks) of Latin and Jazz music.
 The public here is older (50-80) with an intermediate to high level of dancing in the close-embrace milonguero style.
-Women and men sit on opposite sides of the salon and use the cabaceo.
+Women and men sit on opposite sides of the salon and use the cabaceo (traditional nodding of the head as an invitation to dance).
 The afternoon milongas tend to be more formal and traditional than the late night dances.

-Examples in Buenos Aires: El Arranque, Gricel, Salon Canning, Viejo Correo, Los Consegrados, Maipu 444, Lo de Celia, El Beso, Chique.
+Examples in Buenos Aires: Gricel, Lo de Celia, El Beso, Chique.

 This old-fashioned type of salon has many of the same characteristics of the Salons de Baile, but also has a restaurant.
 The public is more varied, with lots of groups.
-The only example today is the Confiteria Ideal, which is famous for its long life and its architecture.
-Nowadays only a few Salons de Baile have restaurants, such as Nino Bien and El Beso, but they are milongas first, and only very few of the clients order food from the kitchen.
+An example is Confitería La Ideal, which is famous for its long life and its architecture.
+Nowadays only a few Salons de Baile have restaurants, such as El Beso, but they are milongas first, and only very few of the clients order food from the kitchen.

 The dance floors are cement basketball courts or the club restaurant.
 Meals are usually available.
 Predominantly attended by the neighborhood families and older married couples; the music includes tango, jazz and tropical.